andyaiken/dojo/README.md

 * Open a terminal in the root folder
 * Run `npm run lint`

+Remember to update the app version number in `package.json` before pushing any change to the repository.

 ## Publishing a new version of the app

-* Update the app version number in `package.json`
-* Push the change to the repository
 * Open a terminal in the root folder
 * Run `npm run deploy`

 This will build the app in the `build` folder and attempt to deploy it.
-You need to have git installed.

 ## Code structure

+- docs
 - public
 - src
   - components